 The management and control that has been available for corporate networks for years is finally available to families in a simple and user-friendly product called Circle.
 Computer geeks with really deep pockets could subscribe to products for their home that offered the technology that corporations have been using, but that wasn’t feasible for most people.
 There have been a few other products that have tried to introduce smart router type technology for the home, but they haven’t really taken off due to performance or price.
 Circle has changed that.
 Not only is Circle exactly what families need for their home network, but it is filling a much-needed niche that will, no doubt, drive more development of home network management products and families will be the beneficiaries.

 First, what is Circle?
 It is a smart device that pairs with your existing router (Is My Router Compatible With Circle) to give parents extensive management capabilities of every device on their home network using the Circle app on their smartphone.
 This includes PC’s, Macs, game systems etc. but it is very simple to exclude devices from the network management of Circle, for example, if you have a smart thermostat like Nest or a Rachio smart sprinkler system.
 The app makes network management simple and easy.
 In fact, with a few touches on the Circle app you can pause your whole network entirely to bring everyone to dinner promptly or “encourage” other disconnected family time.
 Circle is a little bigger than a Rubik’s cube and is extremely easy to set up.
 It even has a battery backup to prevent turning it off by unplugging it.
 Circle sells for about $99 from a variety of retailers.
-It can be purchased here from Circle to automatically receive a $10 Sensible Cyber Parenting discount. ($20 for a limited time in December 2017)
+It can be purchased here from Circle to automatically receive a $10 Sensible Cyber Parenting discount (the discount code is also listed at the bottom of this page).

 To get started with Circle, you connect the power cord, download the app and then it clearly and simply walks you through connecting the device to your network through wireless pairing.
 After Circle is connected to your network, the app walks you through adding yourself as the administrator (you can have more than one) and then you set up each user and assign the devices on your network to each user.
 You can see the exact process here: Circle Support – How Do I Set Up Circle?
 There is an ethernet cable in the box that is not required but it is a good idea to use it so that Circle can work at the optimum speed.